 School-Based Law Enforcement Residency Program

-The Fund's first-ever residency program is a focused, year-long strategy to help our members navigate risk.
-Our 2023 residency program topic is school-based law enforcement (SBLE).
-Collaborating with respected subject matter experts, we will deliver resources and training that help your leadership team understand your SBLE options and identify the associated risks and budget implications.
+The residency program represents a focused, deep dive into SBLE.
+Collaborating with respected subject matter experts, we're delivering resources and training that help school leaders understand SBLE programs and identify the associated risks and budget implications.

 We're pleased to offer some residency program products to all schools.
 Other products are reserved exclusively for our members at no charge.
 Bookmark this page and visit often for the latest guidance and best practices.